Tools of the Trade: The Avalung

 Photo – www.blackdiamondequipment.com

-The other tool that will increase your chances of survivability is the Avalung.
+The other tool that will increase your chances of survival is the Avalung.
 The downside to the Avalung is it won’t keep you on the surface.
-However, if you are in that worst case scenario and you are buried, the Avalung will keep you alive, under the snow, for up to 58 minutes.
-Developed by Black Diamond Equipment, the Avalung comes either as a stand alone device or built into a back pack.
-The theory is simple: it is a breathing apparatus that has a mouth piece on your chest, either strapped across or in the shoulder strap of your pack, that allows you to breathe the residual air in all of your clothing and the small space in the snow around you.
+However, if you are in that worst-case scenario and you are buried, the Avalung will keep you alive, under the snow, for up to 58 minutes.
+Developed by Black Diamond Equipment, the Avalung comes either as a stand-alone device or built into a backpack.
+The theory is simple: it is a breathing apparatus that has a mouthpiece on your chest, either strapped across or in the shoulder strap of your pack, that allows you to breathe the residual air in all of your clothing and the small space in the snow around you.
 To use it, you simply put the mouthpiece in when you are skiing on a slope that you think might rip.

 Do Your Homework Before Heading Out.
 Or Better Yet, Hire A Guide And A Helicopter.
 Photo - Randy Lincks